mtanghu/LEAP/README.md

 ![alt text](https://github.com/mtanghu/Additive-Attention-Is-All-You-Need/blob/main/preliminary_results.png?raw=True)

 Plotted is the validation bits per character of the Additive Attention models (blue and orange) compared to full attention model (GPT2 in green) with the model sizes stated in the legend trained on Wikitext-2 using a T5 tokenizer with sequence lengths of 2048.
 The "Windowed Additive Attention" uses local Additive Attention explained in the "Local Additive Attention (or Windowed Attention)" section.
+After loading the model with the lowest validation perplexity, the test set perplexity for Additive Attention was 86.8, for Windowed Additive Attention 54.2, and for GPT2 62.9.

 As we can see on this small scale experiment, the Windowed Additive Attention strongly outcompetes the standard Additive Attention and converges faster with less perplexity compared to even GPT2 (of the same size).
 Even though these results are preliminary, the long sequence length of 2048 should already be enough to test the abilities of this model as being better than an RNN like LSTMs as found by this [Scaling Laws paper](https://arxiv.org/abs/2001.08361) (Figure 7 finds that LSTM scaling bends at around 1M parameters, and at context lengths of >1000, the LSTM should be unable to compete).
 Also because of the linear local attention, it may be more reasonable to believe that this model can scale up (as the combinations of local and global attentions should be able to model complex sequence information from short-range to long-range).
 Bigger tests are on the way!!